meijianhan/DeepDeblur/README.md

 [comment]: # (If you find xxxxx useful in your research and relevant works, please consider citing:)

-Created by Jianhan MEI, Xiang Chen and Ziming Wu
+Created by:

+[comment]: # (School of Electrical and Electronics Engineering, Nanyang Technological University, Singapore) Jianhan Mei at Nanyang Technological University

+[comment]: # (Technische Universit\"at Darmstadt, Darmstadt, Germany) Xiang Chen at Darmstadt University of Technology

+[comment]: # (The Hong Kong University of Science and Technology, Hong Kong, China) Ziming Wu at The Hong Kong University of Science and Technology